heyflavio/jira-github-metrics/README.md

 Fetch metrics from JIRA and GitHub for a given set of users following the given steps:

 ##  1. Make a copy of the Spreadsheet template
-You can find the template [here](https://docs.google.com/spreadsheets/d/1ZhT8W2BHU6Xpbz0DtTIRGxtvqTffHAcMFYvBk9ao5TE/edit?usp=sharing), with the given script already associated.
+You can find the template [here](https://docs.google.com/spreadsheets/d/1ZhT8W2BHU6Xpbz0DtTIRGxtvqTffHAcMFYvBk9ao5TE/edit?usp=sharing), with the given script already associated (you may also find the same script in this repository).
 All you need to do is make a copy of it for yourself.

 ## 2. Insert your JIRA & GitHub access tokens